mscrm-addons.com logomscrm-addons.com logo

-How to insert Condition Fields in DocumentsCorePack Template Designer
+How to insert Condition Fields in DocumentsCorePack Templates designer

-Certain properties of DocumentsCorePack templates consist of conditions based on Dynamics 365 fields.
-The Condition field property allows you to define dynamic content that is either displayed or removed from the final document based on a certain condition.
+Conditions allow you to define content that is either displayed or removed from the final document based on a certain condition (for example field values in Dynamics 365).

 Figure 2: Insert Condition field